-To realize his dream, he must fight against 3 federations to change the rules and a 4th concerning slaughterhouses.
+To achieve his dream, he must fight against 3 federations to change the rules and a 4th concerning slaughterhouses.

 In Quebec, it is not possible to process your milk and sell it on the farm.
-With international pressure on milk tariffs, the federation of milk producers has their hands full, so this is not their priority.
-This possibility will never happen.is.
+With the international pressure on milk tariffs, the federation of milk producers has their hands full, so this is not their priority.
+This possibility will never happen.

 The hens, that could have been possible, because the limit is 100 in Quebec.
-I think that with a little common sense, they could raise them to 300.
-But for that, Minister Lamontagne will have to make a bang.
-That will never happen, let's wait until we have another minister.tre.
+I think with a little common sense they could raise them to 300.
+But for that, Minister Lamontagne will have to make a splash.
+That will never happen, let's wait until we have another minister.